 The Board of School Trustees is a seven-member, elected body charged with the responsibilities of setting overall policy and providing educational programs for children in our schools.
 The 2019 School Board Trustees are listed below:

-Elizabeth Galligan, President
+Elizabeth Galligan, Secretary

 Elizabeth was elected to the School Board in 2016.
 She has served as Vice-President, President, Board representative to the New Albany Redevelopment Board, and as a member of the Indiana School Board’s (ISBA) Awards Committee and Nominating Committee.
 She attended Silver Street Elementary, Hazelwood Middle School, and is a graduate of New Albany High School.